-You have 100% control over the look and functionality of your page.
-You can keep it simple, or trick it out with hundreds of bells and whistles.
+You have 100 percent control over the look and functionality of your page.
+You can keep it simple or trick it out with hundreds of bells and whistles.

-You have 100% control over what others can do on your page.
-The tool gives you the power to delete (or even modify) comments, block users, and report comments as spam so other users don’t have to deal with these pests.
+You have 100 percent control over what others can do on your page.
+The tool gives you the power to delete (or even modify) comments, block users, and report comments as spam so other users don’t have to deal with those pests.

-You have 100% control over how commercial you want your page to be.
+You have 100 percent control over how commercial you want your page to be.